 In recent years attempts have been made to have their remains exhumed, but not all family members of the men agreed with the proposal.
 On the 80th anniversary of the execution of Kevin Barry, the Irish government gave permission for the bodies of the Forgotten Ten to be exhumed and reburied in the Republican plot of Glasnevin cemetery.

-An RTÉ News report by Deirdre MacCarthy broadcast on 1 November 2000.
+An RTÉ News report broadcast on 1 November 2000.
 The reporter is Deirdre McCarthy.